citiususc/SparkBWA/README.md

 A version for Hadoop is available [here](https://github.com/citiususc/BigBWA).

 # Structure #
-In this GitHub repository you can find the following directories:

-* bwa - This folder contains the BWA software package required to build **SparkBWA**.
-Currently it includes versions 0.5.10-mt, 0.7.12 and 0.7.15, but **SparkBWA** is able to work with old or later versions of BWA.
-* libs - It contains the Spark libraries needed to build **SparkBWA**.
-By default, libraries are downloaded at compilation time.
-* src - **SparkBWA** source code.
+Since version 0.2 the project keeps a standard Maven structure.
+The source code is in the *src/main* folder.
+Inside it, we can find two subfolders:

+* **java** - Here is where the Java code is stored.
+* **native** - Here the BWA native code (C) and the glue logic for JNI is stored.

 # Getting started #

 ## Requirements
 Requirements to build **SparkBWA** are the same than the ones to build BWA, with the only exception that the *JAVA_HOME* environment variable should be defined.
-If not, you can define it in the *Makefile.common* file.
+If not, you can define it in the */src/main/native/Makefile.common* file.

 It is also needed to include the flag *-fPIC* in the *Makefile* of the considered BWA version.
 To do this, the user just need to add this option to the end of the *CFLAGS* variable in the BWA Makefile.
 Considering bwa-0.7.15, the original Makefile contains: